New Community Growth in Calgary

 The New Community Growth Strategy 2020 evaluation included the submission and review of 11 business cases for new community growth.
 Administration brought forward a recommendation to the Priorities and Finance Committee on Oct.
 19, and debate and decisions occurred at the Nov.
 2 Combined Meeting of Council.

-The 2018 process also introduced the three growth decision making factors; MDP/CTP Alignment, Market Demand and Financial Impact.
+The 2018 process also introduced three growth decision making factors; the MDP/CTP Alignment, Market Demand and Financial Impact.

-Since 2018, as the Citywide Growth Strategy has moved onto established areas and industrial areas, these three factors continue to be the foundational considerations for process and investment recommendations made to Council.
+Since 2018, as the Citywide Growth Strategy moved onto established areas and industrial areas, these three factors continue to be the foundational considerations for process and investment recommendations made to Council.

 Reports to Council